 During 2012 a further three bedrooms, two new (replacement) meeting/function suites and improved car parking, were all added to the venue, and a new reception, outdoor landscaping and refurbished lounge and dining room were added in 2013.

-Hothorpe Hall now welcomes around 25,000 guests each year who visit for weddings, conferences, church or school residential breaks, parties and the like.
-Hothorpe Hall’s owners are constantly looking at future trends and expectations in the hospitality sector as they continue to strive to offer the quality and service that Hothorpe Hall’s guests expect.
+Hothorpe Hall & The Woodlands now welcome around 30,000 guests each year who visit for weddings, conferences, church or leisure residential breaks, parties and the like.
+Hothorpe Hall’s owners are constantly looking at future trends and expectations in the hospitality sector as they continue to strive to offer the quality and service that guests expect.
 Watch this space for more developments!